 The global microservices architecture market was valued at $2.07B in 2018, and it’s projected to reach $8.07B in 2026 (CAGR 18.6% from 2019-2026).
 Microservices have become widely adopted due to flexibility, faster development cycles, and superior scalability.

-For example, to keep up with demand, Netflix departed from centralised monolithic data centres to a cloud-based microservices architecture.
+For example, to keep up with demand, Netflix departed from centralized monolithic data centers to a cloud-based microservices architecture.
 The result was tremendous freedom for developers to continuously improve customer experience, such as the ability to tailor content to specific geographic regions.

 The trends that led to the API-first world we live in also give us a hint into where vulnerabilities are found.
 APIs are everywhere, and API growth continues to rise.
 Therefore, so does the risk.

 Widespread API-related development and activity do not translate into secure applications.
-According to Gartner, by 2021, 90% of web-enabled applications will have more attack surface area in exposed APIs rather than in the user interface (UI).
-Gartner also predicted that by 2022, API abuses will move from infrequent to the most-frequent attack vector.
+According to Gartner, 90% of web-enabled applications will have more attack surface area in exposed APIs rather than in the user interface (UI).
+Gartner also predicted that in 2022, API abuses will move from infrequent to the most-frequent attack vector.

-API vulnerabilities can be found across a wide range of areas, such as endpoints (devices, servers, virtual environments, etc.), data exposure, denial of service (DoS), authorisation flaws, security system misconfiguration and more.
-Considering the massive attack surface involved with thousands of API-supported assets found in any given organisation, API vulnerabilities can have extremely wide-ranging effects in an enterprise.
+API vulnerabilities can be found across a wide range of areas, such as endpoints (devices, servers, virtual environments, etc.), data exposure, denial of service (DoS), authorization flaws, security system misconfiguration and more.
+Considering the massive attack surface involved with thousands of API-supported assets found in any given organization, API vulnerabilities can have extremely wide-ranging effects in an enterprise.

 Examples include the destruction of data, stolen funds, lost productivity, intellectual property theft, personal and financial data theft, fraud, business operation disruption as well as the cost to restore and/or delete damaged data and systems.
 Reputational harm associated with API breach can also lead to the erosion of trust, which is common to any serious security event.